aoloe/dwmii/README.md

 dwmii
 =====

 I've been using wmii for several years now.
-Not because it the best tiling window manager but because its window management fits my needs.
+Not because it's the best tiling window manager but because its window management fits my needs.

 Ever since dwm has been created I've been tempted to switch over.
 I like most of the philosophy beihind it, but I would have need to apply several patches to get it to work in a way that is sane for my workflow.